 I let it grow long, then added extensions and even chopped it to my chin at one point, throughout one to two years.

 Finally, one day, I was ready.
 The more the gray came in, the more I loved it.
-I was at the point to commit to the full-on gray, and the lighter shades had set the stage with my natural grays woven into low lights, like a welcome mat.
+I was at the point of committing to the full-on grey, and the lighter shades had set the stage with my natural greys woven into low lights like a welcome mat.
 I just went for it.

 I wanted to be 100% me, full-on Gray.
 This transition was not easy.